xMattC/mt5-strategy-factory/README.md

 ## What It Does

-MT5 Strategy Factory assembles full Expert Advisors (EAs) from modular indicator definitions using YAML, compiles them via MetaEditor, and batch-tests them using MT5’s Strategy Tester CLI.
+MT5 Strategy Factory builds complete Expert Advisors (EAs) from modular indicator components.
+It automates EA compilation via MetaEditor and runs batch optimisations using the MetaTrader 5 Strategy Tester CLI.

-The currently implemented system is a **trend-following pipeline** that:
+The currently implemented system is a trend-following pipeline that progressively builds and optimises an Expert Advisor (EA) through the following stages:

+**Trigger** Stage
+Optimises a pool of indicators to select the most effective Trigger.

+**Confirmation** Stage
+Incorporates the optimised Trigger into the EA, then optimises and evaluates Confirmation indicators in combination.

+**Trendline** Stage
-1. Optimises all indicators for the **Trigger**
+Optimises Trendline indicators alongside the previously selected Trigger and Confirmation indicators.

-2. Then builds and evaluates the **Confirmation**
-3. Adds a **Trendline structure** filter
-4. Then applies a **Volume condition**
-5. Finally integrates and tests the **Exit logic**
+**Volume** Stage
+Iteratively optimises Volume filters, using the best-performing combinations from prior stages.

+**Exit** Stage
+Finally, evaluates and optimises Exit rules, completing the system with all previously selected components.

 Each stage is independently scored using your chosen metric (e.g., Profit Factor), tested in-sample (IS), and then re-tested out-of-sample (OOS) to evaluate generalisation.